abdirahmanfarah/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+a.
+Express is like React but for the backend.
+b.
+Express sits on top of the raw http server module provided by Node and add's extra functionality, like routing, and middleware support and a simpler API

 - [ ] Describe Middleware?

+Middleware provides a way to extend the features provided by the Express framework.
+They are implemented as small functions that handle one aspect of our application.

 - [ ] Describe a Resource?

+Everything is a resource when we are designing any RESTful Web API's.

 - [ ] What can the API return to help clients know if a request was successful?

+The API will return the data the client requested if the retrieval was successful.
+A 200 message.

 - [ ] How can we partition our application into sub-applications?

+ Just like we partition a React application to different components, we can do that with our backend as well by splitting them into different router endpoints.

 ## Minimum Viable Product